You are going to open MOWI Global page

 Knowledge

-Risk refers to uncertainty and the factors that may prevent us from achieving expected returns, achieving our goals and delivering on our strategy.
-Through our risk management processes, we identify, quantify and define actions to manage the risks we face.
-We break down our defined risks into subcat...
+Risk relates to uncertainty and the factors that may prevent us from generating the expected returns, reaching our goals and deliver on our strategy.
+Through our risk management processes we identify, quantify, and define actions to manage the risks we are facing.
+We split our defined risks into sub...

 Read more

-Mowi collects and reports a wide range of sustainability metrics.
-The table below summarizes our environmental and social data to aid in further analysis. ...
+Mowi collects and reports on a large number of sustainability metrics.
+The table below consolidates our environmental and social data to help with further analysis. ...

 Read more

-We believe that investment in new knowledge and research will enable a sustainable increase in ocean-based food production.
-At Mowi, we use our entire value chain, supported by new and emerging technologies, to make significant progress in improving our production.
-Mowi is the only salmon producer w...
+We believe that investments in new knowledge and research will allow for sustainable increase in ocean-based food production.
+At Mowi, we utilize our full value chain, empowered by new and emerging technologies, to make significant strides to improve our production.
+Mowi is the only salmon producer ...

 Read more